 National Health Insurance

-Joining National Health Insurance
+Joining the National Health Insurance (NHI)

-All individuals, except those who are enrolled in their workplace health insurance or are receiving welfare assistance, must join National Health Insurance.
+All individuals, except those who are enrolled in their workplace health insurance or are receiving welfare assistance, must join the National Health Insurance.

 - For those with a My Number Health Insurance Card, an "Eligibility Information Notice (A4)" is provided.
 (The insurer information in the My Number Card will be automatically updated the day after the eligibility notification is submitted.)

-- Additionally, individuals aged 75 and older (or those aged 65 and older who are certified as disabled) will receive medical care through the Late-Stage Elderly Medical Care System.
+- Additionally, individuals aged 75 and older (or those aged 65 and older who are certified as disabled) will receive medical care through the Elderly Medical Care System.

 Medical Treatment Benefits